 Kara graduated Magna Cum Laude from Portland State University with a Bachelor of Science in Community Health Studies.
 She is currently earning her Master of Public Health at the OHSU-PSU School of Public Health in Public Health Practice.

 Her research interests include the transference of intergenerational trauma through epigenetic mechanisms, social determinants of health and chronic disease prevention, and the rapidly growing field of Developmental Origins of Health and Disease (DOHaD).

 She was placed with SCAN lab through the Build EXITO program at PSU, which specializes in training biomedical undergraduates with a focus on research.
 Her undergraduate project examined the incidence of neurodevelopmental disorders in adolescents with a history of maltreatment.
-Since then, she has spearheaded a project that analyzed the effects of stress on correctional officers, and she heads recruitment efforts and provides study support for the Roo Study.
+After that, she spearheaded a project that analyzed the effects of stress on correctional officers, and she headed recruitment efforts and provided study support for the Roo Study.

 I am a Ph.D. student in the Behavioral Neuroscience Department at OHSU.
 My research is focused on using resting state functional connectivity MRI (rs-fcMRI) to identify neural systems present at birth which support emerging emotion regulatory ability.
 The ultimate goal of this work is to identify functional connections in the infant brain which may predict risk for future psychopathology.
 I hold a Masters in Physiology and Bachelors in Psychology from North Carolina State University and have prior research experience working with non-human primate and rodent models.